-Despite Governments in all countries spending hundreds of millions trying and find solutions, little headway has been made.
+Despite Governments in all countries spending hundreds of millions trying to find solutions, little headway has been made.

-We know of, and have studied a successful solution which has existed for ten years and is a proven example of good practice.
+We know of, and have studied, a successful solution that has existed for ten years and is a proven example of good practice.

 It has just received an award from the EU for vocational training innovation.

-It is a vocational training college in Dordrecht, Holland called Leerpark.
+It is a vocational training college in Dordrecht, Netherlands called Leerpark.

-In the early 90’s youth unemployment in the Netherlands was at 30%, and the dropout rate in vocational education was 30% and 50%
+In the early 90’s, youth unemployment in the Netherlands was at 30%, and the dropout rate in vocational education was between 30% and 50%.

 Dordrecht is in an area of 250 sq. kilometres with 300,000 inhabitants.
-At the time the college opened, it was an old industrial area with a poorly educated population where, since the early 20c, 45% of the working population had worked in shipbuilding and steel works.
+At the time the college opened, it was an old industrial area with a poorly educated population where, since the early 20th Century, 45% of the working population had worked in shipbuilding and steel works.